-For quite some time, the Lebanese journalistic community has engaged in an ongoing debate concerning the future of their print media.
-This occurs at a time already impacted by previous closings of many literary supplements as well as political and cultural magazines, a time when many of the surviving newspapers must lay off journalists, severely reduce their daily pages, or finally close their doors, as in the case of the recent shuttering of a 43-year old daily.
-To a large extent, most of the Lebanese print media problems remain global, but nevertheless, indigenous or “homegrown” issues do exist.
+For almost two years the Lebanese journalistic community has been engaged in continuous debate about the future of their print media.
+This occurs at a time already impacted by the previous closings of many literary supplements, as well as political and cultural magazines, a time when many of the surviving newspapers must layoff of journalists, severely reduce their daily pages, or finally close their doors, as in the case of the recent shuttering of a 43-year old daily.
+To a large extent, most of the Lebanese print media problems remain global, but nevertheless, indigenous or “homegrown” causes do exist.

 Global factors include the introduction of new technologies, social media, visual media, and global access to different outlets.
 These new technologies and developments have produced unintended consequences for print media, including decreases in advertising, readership, subscriptions, and sales.

 To identify the more localized causes of the Lebanese print media crisis, we must delve into politics and economics at the domestic and Arab-regional levels.
 Historically, many Arab countries have used and/or sponsored newspapers and magazines in Lebanon that represented their interests.
 With the downward spiral of Gulf economies, the fall of Arab authoritarian regimes like Iraq and Libya and the ongoing conflict in Syria since 2011, wealthy Lebanese politicians with modest capital to invest and political parties like Hezbollah (with Iranian support) have become new players, attempting to compensate for some of the diminishing Gulf aid and funds which used to flow from pre-Arab Spring dictatorships.